Kalif Raymond Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Matchup vs. Denver

-- Against the Broncos, Raymond put up zero receiving yards in one career matchup, 29.5 fewer than his over/under for Sunday's game.
+- Raymond racked up zero receiving yards in his single career matchup against the Broncos, 29.5 fewer than his over/under for Sunday's game.

 - Raymond did not have a touchdown catch in that game against the Broncos.